Yoga for Maintaining Homeostasis, Yoga Poses for General Health

 Using the same mechanism the body maintains the internal temperature at a constant level irrespective of the temperature changes in the external environment.
 The inability of the body to restore homeostasis in any system leads to disease of that system.

 Homeostasis & prevention of disease through Yoga therapy

-Practicing Yoga asanas which need a strong sense of balance strengthens the overall nervous system as these yoga poses push the nerves to their extreme limit for them to stabilise the muscles they are connected to, in order to maintain the required balance.
+Practicing balance improving yoga asana, with a proper understanding of and guidelines to do the asana right way, strengthens the overall nervous system as these yoga poses push the nerves to their extreme limit for them to stabilize the muscles they are connected to, in order to maintain the required balance.

 The set of yoga asanas and other techniques presented here has been specifically found to benefit in maintaining the homeostasis of all the systems of the body.
 This sequence of yoga poses when practiced regularly acts as a effective yoga therapy for gaining a number of health benefits.